Current Students

 The City University of New York

-CUNY Baccalaureate
+CUNY Baccalaureate Mission

-4 The Home College
+3 Your Home College

 Overview

-In addition to being part of CUNY BA, each student must be matriculated in a CUNY college.
-This is the student's “home college” where a student pays tuition and fees, handles non-academic matters[1], such as financial aid, avails themself of student services, such as accessibility services, and gains access to facilities and extracurricular activities.
+In addition to being a CUNY BA student, you must be matriculated in a CUNY college.
+This is the student's “home college” where a student:

-At the time of admission, CUNY BA asks a student’s home college to change their program plan to CUNY BA in CUNYfirst.
-If a student transfers home colleges while they are in the program, they are responsible for notifying the CUNY BA registrar (via their CUNY BA academic advisor); CUNY BA will ask their new home college to update their record to reflect the CUNY BA program plan.
+If a student transfers home colleges while they are in the program, they are responsible for notifying the CUNY BA Registrar and copying their assigned CUNY BA academic advisor.
+CUNY BA will request the new home college update records to reflect the CUNY BA program plan (“major”).

 All CUNY BA students must eventually be matriculated at a CUNY senior college.
 A CUNY community college may be the home college until a student has earned an Associate's degree or accumulated 68 credits, whichever comes first.
 At that point, the student must transfer to a senior college which becomes the new home college.